electrode-io/electrode-native/docs/cli/create-container.md

   In that case, the configuration will be read from the file stored in Cauldron.
   For this way to work, the file must exist in Cauldron (you can add a file to the cauldron by using the [ern cauldron add file] command).

+`--sourceMapOutput`

+* Path to source map file to generate for this container bundle

 #### Remarks

 * The `ern create-container` command can be used to create a container locally, for development, debugging and experimentation purposes.